jwu12351/jwu12351/README.md

 ### Hi there 👋
+- I am Jingwen Wu (吴静雯), a PhD student in Political Science at the University of Kentucky.
+- My current research focuses on the relationship of modern communication technology and political outcomes, environmental policy, and China foreign policy.
+- I received my M.P.A. from Morehead State University and my B.A. from Central University for Nationalities in China.

 <!--
 **jwu12351/jwu12351** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.